 Here's another difference:

 The tips of red dragon fruits almost always have a red/purple-ish colors.
 The tips of white dragon fruits are usually green/yellow.
 This is one very accurate way to tell.
 It also works for other flowering plants like adenium.
-By looking at the outside tips, we can more or less tell the color of the fruits or flowers.
+By looking at the outside tips, we can more or less tell the color of the fruits.

 It can be a bit hard to tell just by looking at the branches.
 Overall, the red-flesh varieties seem to some more thorns on the branches than the white ones.
 For some red varieties, they have this distinctive shape of a kind of braid or waves.
-Sin Espinas & Bien Hoa red have this sort of branch shape.
+Sin Espinas & Bien Hoa red have this sort of branch shape as you can see below.

 Some other red ones have super thorny branches.
-They hurt pretty bad so be careful or wear gloves when working with your trees:
+They hurt pretty bad so be careful or wear gloves when working with your plants:

 The white ones have 'milder', less spiky stems: